yu-i-i/overleaf-cep/README.md

 <img src="doc/screenshot.png" alt="A screenshot of a project being edited in Overleaf Community Edition">
 <p align="center">
-  Figure 1: A screenshot of a project being edited in Overleaf Community Edition.
+  Figure 1: A screenshot of a project being edited in extended Overleaf Community Edition.
 </p>

 ## Community Edition